fgimian/macbuild-ansible/README.md

 ![](images/osx-yosemite-logo.png)

 The goal of this project is fully automate my OS X Yosemite workstation using Ansible.
-I Have currently implemented the following:
+I have currently implemented the following:

 * **OS X Defaults**: Updating of plist properties for various aspects of OS X such as enabling zoom, configuring Finder and so on.
+This uses a custom plist module which allows for complex updates of plist files far beyond the defaults command.
-* **Configuration Files**: Any files that are to be copied to the Mac, including app settings and dotfiles.
+* **Configuration Files**: Any files that are to be copied to the Mac, including app settings, licenses and dotfiles.
+* **Symlinks to Cloud Storage**: This allows you to store certain app configuration in the cloud (e.g. Dropbox, Google Drive .etc) and then symlink to it so that your settings are stored and updated in the cloud.
-* **Terminal Package Installation**: This is being accomplish with the use of [homebrew](https://github.com/Homebrew/homebrew).
+* **Unix Package Installation**: This is being accomplish with the use of [homebrew](https://github.com/Homebrew/homebrew).
 * **Terminal Customisation**: Setting up the Terminal using JXA.
 * **Desktop Application Installation**: This is being performed with the use